 It’s important to Buckeye Health Plan that our members receive drug therapy that is appropriate, high quality and cost effective.
 We work hard to ensure you have access to safe and effective medications that are medically proven to help you get healthy and stay healthy.

-The Preferred Drug List (PDL) is the list of drugs covered by Buckeye Health Plan.
-Buckeye Health Plan works with providers and pharmacists to ensure that medications used to treat a variety of conditions and diseases are covered.
-The PDL applies to drugs you receive at retail pharmacies.
-The Buckeye Health Plan PDL is continually evaluated by the Pharmacy and Therapeutics Committee to promote the appropriate and cost-effective use of medications.
+The Unified Preferred Drug List (UPDL) is the list of drugs covered by Buckeye Health Plan.
+Buckeye Health Plan works with the Ohio Department of Medicaid (ODM), providers and pharmacists to ensure that medications used to treat a variety of conditions and diseases are covered.
+The UPDL applies to drugs you receive at retail pharmacies.
+The UPDL is continually evaluated by ODM’s Pharmacy and Therapeutics Committee to promote the appropriate and cost-effective use of medications.